English, PDF, 176kb

 Austria has the 2nd highest tax wedge among the 34 OECD member countries.
-The average single worker in Austria faced a tax wedge of 49.4% in 2014 compared with the OECD average of 36.0%.
+The country occupied the same position in 2014.
+The average single worker in Austria faced a tax wedge of 49.5% in 2015 compared with the OECD average of 35.9%

 The Global Forum on Transparency and Exchange of Information for Tax Purposes has released peer review reports assessing the tax systems of 13 jurisdictions for information exchange.

 As a further sign of international efforts to crack down on tax offenders, 12 more countries have signed, or committed to sign, the OECD’s Multilateral Convention on Mutual Administrative Assistance in Tax Matters.
 In addition, another 6 countries have ratified the Convention.

 Performance of fiscal policy, while good in international comparison, is not sufficient to prepare for future ageing-related spending increases.

 The highly regarded Austrian health system delivers good quality and easily accessible services, but is costly.

 Furthering efforts to fight against international tax evasion and bank secrecy, members of the Global Forum on Transparency and Exchange of Information for Tax Purposes have issued 12 new peer review reports.

 Agreement between Austria and Gibraltar for the exchange of information relating to tax matters

 Agreement between Austria and Andorra for the exchange of information relating to tax matters

 Agreement between Austria and St Vincent & the Grenadines for the exchange of information relating to tax matters